Over-the-top delicious, Caprese Chicken Pizza features sun-dried tomato pesto, mozzarella cheese, fresh basil and tomatoes.

 So what exactly did I put on my pizza then?
 How did I make a delicious pizza without gluten or pork?
 Read on, friends and see that it can be done!

 - Chebe Pizza Crust Mix: First off, the pizza crust.
 Chebe has become my go-to, quick pizza crust mix.
-It really is the best gluten-free pizza mix I’ve found.
+It really is the best gluten-free pizza mix I've found.
 It has a crunchy bottom and chewy center, like any good pizza crust should.
+For more traditional pizza, check out my recipes for the best homemade gluten-free pizza or this gluten-free deep dish pizza, both made with Caputo Fioreglut!

 - Gilbert's Caprese Chicken Sausage: This chicken sausage is pork-free and super delicious!
 I found this brand at my local grocery store!
 If you're looking for a chicken sausage that is completely pork-free (even the casing), Gilbert's is your brand.